MaikelsoftTrading/signal-trading-examples/README.md

 # SignalTrading framework
 This repository contains the developer documentation and C# examples for the SignalTrading framework, which can be found on [NuGet](https://www.nuget.org/packages/SignalTrading.Core/).
-Bugs can be reported using the GitHub issue tracker.
+You are welcome to share bugs and feature requests using the [Github issue tracker](https://github.com/MaikelsoftTrading/signal-trading-examples/issues).

 ## About the framework
 This is a framework for building signal-based trading applications for backtesting, live testing and live trading.
 The framework can generate